 - Once blended heat the soup until piping hot and adjust the seasoning to taste, adding more salt and pepper, and cayenne or paprika.

-- Serve with a drizzle of vegan cream and a good sprinkle of red pepper, paprika, or chilli flakes.4 tablespoon plant-based cream, 3 teaspoon red pepper, paprika, or chilli flakes
+- Optional: Serve with a drizzle of vegan cream or your choice of cream, and a good sprinkle of red pepper flakes, paprika, or chilli flakes.4 tablespoons plant-based cream, 3 teaspoons red pepper, paprika, or chilli flakes

-- Optional: Scatter over toasted sunflower or pumpkin seeds.4 tablespoon sunflower seeds
+- Optional: Scatter over toasted sunflower or pumpkin seeds.4 tablespoons sunflower seeds

 Easy method for toasting shop-bought sunflower or pumpkin seeds (optional as can simply use plain seeds for garnish):